AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

+.. _Flow Analysis:

-Lesson 2: Flow Analysis
+Flow Analysis
 =====================================================================

 .. role:: ada(code)
    :language: ada

-This section presents the static flow analysis capability provided by the GNATprove tool supporting SPARK.
+This section presents the flow analysis capability provided by the GNATprove tool supporting SPARK.

 What does flow analysis do?